lelongc/aws/my-website/docs/List of Ports to be familiar with.md

+---
+comments: true
+---

 List of Ports to be familiar with
 Here's a list of standard ports you should see at least once.
 You shouldn't remember them (the exam will not test you on that), but you should be able to differentiate between an Important (HTTPS - port 443) and a database port (PostgreSQL - port 5432)

 Important ports: